-GRE vs. LSAT: Ultimate Guide for 2021
+LSAT vs GRE: Ultimate Guide for Students in 2021

-Admission tests are always a part of any school application – whether it is for college, graduate, or post-grad application.
+Admission tests are always a part of any school application – whether it is for college, graduate, or post-grad applications.
 GRE and LSAT are two of the most common admission tests in the United States.

 GRE vs. LSAT: Main Differences

 The GRE or Graduate Record Examination is mainly used as a graduate-level admissions test, including business and law.
 Your GRE score is an important part of your application for admission into grad schools since this reflects how good you are in certain areas.

 Unlike GRE, which can be used in other course areas, LSAT scores are only used for law school applications.
 It depends on what you’re applying for if you’re going to choose between GRE vs LSAT.

 · Test Structure and Allotted Time

 Another main difference between GRE vs LSAT is their format.
-They are both multiple-choice tests but the GRE test can be done on a computer while the LSAT is a paper-and-pen test.
+They are both multiple-choice tests, but the GRE test can be done on a computer while the LSAT is a paper-and-pen test.

 In the LSAT test, only 4 sections contribute to the overall score of the taker.
 The last part is an unscored writing sample that will be sent to the law school you’re applying for.
 This test is scored on a scale of 120 to 180.
 The average score a taker can receive is 153.